Nicki Minaj on Her Song Being Moved Out of GRAMMYs Rap Category

-Nicki Minaj Addresses 'Super Freaky Girl' Being Moved Out of GRAMMYs Rap Category
+Nicki Minaj Addresses 'Super Freaky Girl' Out of GRAMMYs Rap Category, Says Latto Is Treated Differently

 Nicki Minaj has some questions.
 After it was announced that her song "Super Freaky Girl" will compete in the pop category at the GRAMMYs, after it was moved out of the rap category, Minaj wants to know why.